 Union County Jail is located in Union County, South Carolina and is the jail for this county.
 Do you know someone locked up at Union County Jail?
 This guide will tell you about anything a person needs to know about Union County Jail,like: How to locate an inmate at Union County Jail.
-Find inmate mughsots.
+Find inmate mugshots.
 The jail’s address and phone number.
 Bail and how to get out of jail.
 Union County Jail intake procedures.
 Union County court information.
 And much, much more.

 The thought of getting arrested and going to jail is a daunting and scary idea, not only for the person who gets arrested, but also that person’s friends and family.
-The goal of this guide is to give you all the info that you’ll need to make going to jail less stressfull.
+The goal of this guide is to give you all the info that you’ll need to make going to jail less stressful.
 If you have a specific question, please feel free to ask them, and any feedback or comments that might help other people in the same situation would be appreciated.

 Union County Jail

 Map and Directions

 Inmate Search – Find Out Who’s In Jail

 Do you know someone that is locked up and need to contact them?

 Has a family member or friend that has been arrested and you want to find out what jail they’re in?